w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 :::info Unbonding transaction automatically triggers withdrawal of rewards

-When there is a change in the amount of the bonded funds, the accumulated rewards thus far are automatically withdrawn to the account.
+When there is a change in the bonded balance, the accumulated rewards in the pool thus far are automatically withdrawn to the account.
 The rewards are then accrued based on the updated bonded balance.

 :::